Portrait Photography

 When Should You Use Black and White Photos?

-There is no specific time when you have to use a black and white photo, the only time to use a black and white photo is when you want to use a black and white photo.
+There is no specific time when you have to use a black-and-white photo; the only time is when you want to use a black-and-white photo.

 For example, when the light, subject, pattern, or texture in the scene is more compelling than the color hues, then black and white may be a good choice.